alexiriontest/MLFin/README.md

 	- add in machine learning libraries
 	- add in plotting
 	- can you write something similar in a different language?
+	- Articles for how companies are analyzing stocks?

 copywrite Alex Irion (@alexirion10) created to calculate future stock market trends